thomascjw30/ML-Engineer-Capstone-Project/README.md

 ## Dataset
 This project will utilize data from Kaggle's Telecom Customer Dataset (Link: https://www.kaggle.com/blastchar/telco-customer-churn)<br>
-This will be a classification model as I am training on whether a customer will churn or not.
+This will be a classification model as I am training on whether a customer will churn or not. <br>
+Before any training with the dataset, I've made sure to remove customerID field as I believe it will not impact anything as it is a unique variable to each account.
 <br>
 It has the following columns and the Y variable 'Churn' is 'Yes' or 'No'<br>
 <br>